Silistra: History

 Around the end of the 7th century, the town was incorporated into the First Bulgarian Empire and the bishop of Drastar (Дръстър in Bulgarian) was proclaimed the first patriarch of Bulgaria.
 In 895 (during the Bulgarian-Hungarian War of 894–896), the Hungarians, allies of the Byzantines, besieged the Bulgarian army under the personal command of Simeon I the Great in the fortress of the town but were repulsed.
 The next year the Hungarians were decisively defeated in the battle of Southern Buh.

 The town was captured by the forces of Sviatoslav I of Kiev in 969, but two years later it was taken by the Byzantines during the Battle of Dorostolon.
-It was renamed Theodoropolis, after military saint Theodore Stratelates, who is said to have come to the aid of Emperor John I Tzimiskes during the battle.
-In 976, Tsar Samuel restored Bulgarian rule in the region until 1001, when it once again became part of the Byzantine Empire.
+In 976, Tsar Samuel restored Bulgarian rule in the region until 1001, when it once again became part of the Byzantine Empire as Dristra.
+Emperor Alexios I Komnenos suffered a defeat at Dristra to the Pechenegs in 1087.

 In 1186, after the Rebellion of Asen and Peter, the town became part of the Second Bulgarian Empire and renamed Drastar.

 In 1279, under Emperor Ivailo, Drastar was attacked by the Mongols; but after a three-month-long siege the Bulgarians managed to break through.
 The town remained part of the Bulgarian Empire until the Ottoman conquest of the Balkans around 1400.
 Throughout the Middle Ages, Drastar (possibly known by the name Silistra too) was among Bulgaria's largest and most important cities.

 During Ottoman rule, Silistra (Ottoman Turkish: Silistre) was part of Rumelia Province and was the administrative centre of the Silistra district (sanjak).
 This district was later upgraded to become the Silistra Province and stretched over most of the western Black Sea littoral.
+In 1570 (Hijri 977) the town of Silistra was inhabited by Muslims and Christians.
+It had 447 Muslim households in 20 neighbourhoods and 633 Non-muslim households in 15 neighbourhoods.
+The defter also recorded that there was a Jewish and a Christian Romani congregation.